jj-gagnon/generative_sculpture/README.md

 ### Description
 This repository shows the documentation for my semester long project for CART 253 for the fall semester 2025 at Concordia University.

-The project was to make a computer generated sculpture in real life.
+The project was to make a computer generated sculpture out of physical material.

 Refer to the branches of this repository to see each step of the process from start to finish.